FairwindsOps/terraform-vpc/README.md

 `multi_az_nat_gateway`

 Ideally, in a multi-AZ setup, there is at least one NAT Gateway residing in each availability zone.
-This allows the outbound traffic from private subnets in each AZ to function independently, and allow for some resiliance in-case of an AZ outage.
+This allows the outbound traffic from private subnets in each AZ to function independently, and allow for some resilience in-case of an AZ outage.

 `single_nat_gateway`